How Blockchain Technology can transform the Supply Chain and Logistics?

 Inventory management and distribution

 With blockchain’s distributed feature, each transaction is monitored and distributed.
-It allows agile and secure data collection.
+It allows for agile and secure data collection.
 It helps to record all the material in inventory and whether the warehouses are distributing seamlessly to all targeted areas.
 The information stored in blockchain helps the retailer, supplier, and manufacturer to communicate transparently and protect the information in each stage.
 Even the monetary transaction is made easy.

 Blockchain’s activity is not restricted to only this stage, it can impact the post-consumer items life cycle stages too.
 It is sure that the early adopters will gain advantages.
 An industry-wise single platform will make the technology more cost-effective and efficient but blockchain technology requires a level of cooperation from different entities.